 If the government decides to prohibit the registration of small businesses or make freelancing and cryptocurrencies illegal, this will mean the term entrepreneur will be something of the past.

-Even though I love the idea of becoming self-sufficient by doing what you do best to support your lifestyle, yourself, and your family, there is one nasty bioproduct of all that hustle happening around: There are simply gazillion of stuff that are fighting for our attention:
+Even though I love the idea of becoming self-sufficient by doing what you do best to support your lifestyle, yourself, and your family, there is one nasty bioproduct of all that hustle happening around: There now gazillion of stuff that

 - When you go to Starbucks to order a coffee you don’t know what type to choose because there are so many options.